 Why, my soul, are you downcast?

 I can’t remember a time when chronic depression wasn’t a nemesis for me.
-As a child I often felt an overwhelming sadness and wept without understanding why.
-Now I’m a 67-year-old Christian college professor who still wanders occasionally into the dark fog of hopelessness.
+As a child, I often felt an overwhelming sadness and wept without understanding why.
+Now, I’m a 67-year-old Christian college professor who still wanders occasionally into the dark fog of hopelessness.

 1. Have you been having your quiet time lately?

-Causes of chronic depression are too varied and complex to blame it on anemic faith or undisciplined devotional habits.
+Causes of chronic depression are too varied and complex to blame on anemic faith or undisciplined devotional habits.
 I may have an upbeat day when I neglect time with the Lord, or I may have a dark day when I spend unhurried time with Him.

 If depression correlates with stunted spiritual development, how do you explain the exceptional fruitful ministries of giants of the faith such as David Brainerd and Charles Spurgeon?